The obvious reason is to distinguish it from martes (Tuesday), which also starts with M.

 Mercury and merx

-One thing that might also support this theory is the other abbreviation of miércoles that I have seen in a few (admittedly very few) cases: Mx (the days go like Lu Ma Mx Ju Vi Sa Do/Dg).
-The “Mx” abbrieviation is far less common than the others (Mi, Mie, Mié, Miér), but it does appear in a few places.
+One thing that might also support this theory is the other abbreviation of miércoles which appears in a few (admittedly very few) cases: Mx (the days go like Lu Ma Mx Ju Vi Sa Do/Dg).
+The Mx abbrieviation is far less common than the others (Mi, Mie, Mié, Miér), but it does appear in a few places.
 Of course, it does not automatically confirm the merx/Mercury theory for the X abbrieviation of miércoles.

 So which is correct?